 Skip to main content

-Jen has an interdisciplinary background but has always been interested in the drivers of human behaviour, particularly where they intersect with land use and the environment.
-She has worked on agri-environment schemes, guidance for local authorities and research projects around values and access to trees and woodlands.
+Jen is an environmental social scientist with an interdisciplinary background; they’ve always been interested in the drivers of human behaviour, particularly where they intersect with land use and the environment.
+They have worked on agri-environment schemes, guidance for local authorities and research projects around socio-cultural values, public access, development impacts, ancient woodlands, tree health and forest resilience.
 Jen uses a mixture of qualitative and quantitative methodologies, and advocates for a pragmatist approach to research design.

 Dr Jen Clements